a tranquil setting in which you can create your own learning space

 Middle School General Learning Area

-This new build is expected to be completed by early 2019.
+This new build has been completed.
+Classes began at the start of Term 3, 2019.
 It will give us more general learning areas for the Middle School, as well as an amphitheatre that can be used for outdoor concerts and presentations.
 The learning spaces have been designed to provide innovative areas for the integration of S.T.E.A.M., an educational approach to learning that uses Science, Technology, Engineering, the Arts and Mathematics as access points for guiding student inquiry, dialogue and critical thinking—concepts that are continually being integrated into the core curriculum and Challenge program.